karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/use-case-08-Agentic AI Governance Assessment -Salesforce Agentforce/README.md

 > A certification provides useful assurance that an assessed management system exists and has undergone independent review.
 It does not replace governance of an individual organisation's tenant configuration, data access, integrations, or custom agents.

+**Agentic AI consideration:** Platform-level governance evidence provides an important foundation, but the deploying organisation should verify governance across the specific agents, data, systems, APIs, tools, permissions, and actions configured in its deployment.

 ## 5. What Changes With Agentic AI

 Agentic AI introduces additional governance dimensions because the system can take actions, not just generate content.